Recruitment & Assessment Process

 What are we looking for?

-Throughout the assessment day you will be assessed against the essential skills, qualities and attributes that a Barr Beacon SCITT trainee can demonstrate.
+Throughout the assessment day, you will be assessed against your potential to train to teach alongside the essential skills, qualities and attributes that a Barr Beacon SCITT trainee can demonstrate.
 These are listed below:

 Wider Professional Responsibilities